metapolator/metapolator/specimen,-and-glyph-interaction.md

 **rule**: users can scroll to another occurrence in the specimen of the glyph whose point is being edited, and continue the edit work in that context—because it also has a blue handle sticking out.

-Apart from the time saving that is offered by using non-itty-bitty handles (say, saving 0,25 second _every time_ a user engages with a handle, for _every user_), one of the big advantages of taking all the handles outside the black of the glyph is that when the weight becomes very thin, truer are no repercussions on the handle system:
+Apart from the time saving that is offered by using non-itty-bitty handles (say, saving 0,25 second _every time_ a user engages with a handle, for _every user_), one of the big advantages of taking all the handles outside the black of the glyph is that when the weight becomes very thin, there are no repercussions on the handle system:

 ![](http://mmiworks.net/metapolator/abcthinedit.png)